 During the 14-month closure, while Kūhiō Highway was under major construction, the DLNR finalized it’s new master plan and worked to implement new changes when the parks reopened.
 Some of the changes implemented as of the re-opening on June 17, 2019 are listed below.

 A new 100 stall parking lot has been built to accommodate all private-vehicles.
 Parking along the street is no longer allowed.
-Overnight parking is also no longer allowed.
+Overnight parking is only available on a limited basis to overnight permit holders.
 Along with the new parking rules, parking fines have increased to $200 per violation.

 All day-use visitors to Hāʻena State Park are required to purchase online reservations (https://www.gohaena.com/) prior to their arrival.
 This includes visitors entering in private-vehicles, shuttles (kauaiNSshuttle.com) or walking/biking in.
 Reservations will be limited in number to prevent overcrowding.
 Approximately 70 parking stalls are set aside for reservations while about 30 stalls are for locals to use (no reservation needed, first come-first served).
 The park will be open daily from 6:30am until sunset.

 Even though the Kūhiō Highway is now open, there is still construction going on.
 Also, the day-use process at Hāʻena State Park is still new and there may be issues that cause a slow-down in the system.
 Visitors are cautioned to be patient and plan ahead for delays.

 Day-use visitors will include those visitors going to: